jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.35
+  - Minor improvement to recently added json lines support in the parser.
+Now we ignore empty lines and comment lines starting with `#`.
 - 2.34
   - Add maybeGet, maybeGetString, maybeGetObject, etc. accessors that return an `Optional`.
 You can use this as an alternative to the existing accessors that may return null.
 - 2.33